tarantool/doc/doc/release/2021-08-releases.rst

 Lua
 ~~~

--   Introduced the new method ``table.equals``.
+-   Introduce the new method ``table.equals``.
 It compares two tables by value with
     respect to the ``__eq`` metamethod
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`).